downlinko/downlinko.github.io/_posts/development/jdk/2018-09-04-download-install-jdk-5-windows.md

 Click on the radio button next to `Accept License Agreement`.

-Click on the following installer: `jdk-1_5_0_22-windows-i586-p.exe`.
+Click on the Windows offline installer: `jdk-1_5_0_22-windows-i586-p.exe`.

 <img src="{{ site.url }}/assets/images/posts/development/jdk/jdk-5-download-java-se-windows-binary.png" alt="jdk 5 download java se windows binary">

 Sign in using your Oracle account (or create a new one) and the download should start.

-Wait for it to finish.
+Now, wait for it to finish.

 ## Step #2: Install